 The company has three main segments – long-term care, home health care, and retirement living.
 It also has two ancillary segments of contract services and consulting.
-Extendicare has a very stable business model because its services are long-term and are a high-margin business.
+Extendicare has a very stable business model because its long-term services are a high-margin business.
 Stability also comes from government contracts generating 90% of revenue.
-The company also has excellent growth prospects due to Canada’s rapidly growing 60+ age bracket, which is expected to double by 2040 and make up 25% of the total population by 2060.
+The company also has excellent growth prospects due to Canada’s rapidly growing 60+ age bracket, which is expected to double by 2040 and makeup 25% of the total population by 2060.

 The company has a solid dividend payout history of over eight years.
 The company currently has a dividend yield of 5.71%.

 First National Financial Corp (TSE: FN) (Sector Finance)